Easy Busy Pets Software

-The American Pet Product Association estimates that pet owners will spend 9.7 billion on pet boarding, grooming, dog walking, and pet insurance in 2021.
-That's up from 8.1 billion in 2020.
+The American Pet Product Association estimates that pet owners will spend 11.8 billion on pet boarding, grooming, pet insurance, dog training, pet sitting and dog walking in 2023.
+That's up from 11.4 billion in 2022.

 If you run a dog boarding facility, you know the pet industry is booming.
 You may be scrambling to meet demand like the pet resort owners I spoke with in recent weeks.
 They're evaluating kennel technicians to help them care for their furry guests.